ravilach/firstdrone/README.md

 and the [project itself](https://github.com/drone/drone).

 A simple structure of a Go Lang class and a Dockerfile to create an image of the Go Lang class.
-The Drone.yaml is wired to drone to pick up on.
+The Drone.yaml is wired to Drone out-of-box events.

 * Main Go
 * Dockerfile